 - Check your lease or storage rental agreement with the marina or storage area.
-Know your responsibilities and liabilities as well as those of the marina.
+Know your responsibilities and liabilities.

-- Be sure your tow vehicle is capable of properly and adequately moving the boat.
-Check your trailer: tires, bearings and axle should all be in good condition.
+- Ensure your tow vehicle is capable of moving the boat.
+Check trailer, tires bearings and axle are in good condition.

 - Secure your boat with heavy nylon lines to fixed objects.
-Try to pick a location that allows you to secure it from all four directions, because hurricane winds rotate and change direction.
-It can be tied down to screw anchors secured into the ground.
-Securing your boat to a tree is not a good idea.
+If possible, find a location that will allow you to secure it from all four sides.
+It can be tied to screw anchors.
+Do not secure your boat to a tree.

 - Haul the boat.